 What is a Home Warranty?

-Moving and asking yourself, “what is a home warranty?”
-Home systems and appliance warranties are there to protect the elements of your home that aren’t covered by homeowners insurance.
-Things like your dishwasher, HVAC system, and water heater are often covered under a home warranty, so you’ll be protected if they break.
-Want to know more?
-Here’s what you need to know about home warranties, what they cover, and how they work.
+Home systems and appliance warranties protect the elements of your home that aren’t covered by homeowners insurance.
+Things like your dishwasher, HVAC system, and water heater are often covered under a home warranty to protect you in case they break.

 What is the difference between a home warranty and home insurance?

-Additionally, homeowners insurance is usually required by mortgage lenders while home warranties are optional.
-Since home warranties often cover components of your home that are not covered by insurance, however, it’s worth looking into coverage should something break down unexpectedly.
+Additionally, homeowners insurance is usually required by mortgage lenders, but home warranties are optional.
+Since home warranties often cover components of your home that aren’t covered by insurance, it’s worth checking out your coverage options.

 How does a home warranty work?

 Once your home warranty kicks in, if something under your warranty breaks, don’t worry.
-The steps to filing a claim are similar to those you’d have to take if you didn’t have coverage, with one big advantage.
-The warranty company already has established relationships with reliable service providers and contractors in your area, taking care of the search process for you.
+The steps for filing a claim are similar to those you’d have to take if you didn’t have coverage.
+However, there is one big advantage.
+The warranty company has already established relationships with reliable service providers and contractors in your area, taking care of the search process for you.

-Plans and companies each have their own style and way of doing business, but the steps to filing a claim are usually quite similar:
+All plans are unique and each company has its own way of doing business, but the steps to filing a claim are usually quite similar:

-The home warranty company calls their trusted provider.
+- The home warranty company calls their trusted service provider.

-The provider sends their contractor to the home to repair the broken component.
-If it cannot be repaired, depending on the homeowner’s coverage, their home systems and appliance warranty pays for the component to be replaced.
+- The provider sends their contractor to the home to repair the broken component.
+If they can’t repair it, depending on the homeowner’s coverage, their home systems and appliance warranty may pay for its replacement.

-The homeowner pays a trade fee and the home warranty company pays their provider.
-Trade fees are similar to copays in that they are the amount you have to pay for service.
-They are a flat fee that cost on average $100 per visit.
+- The homeowner pays a trade fee and the home warranty company pays their service provider.
+Trade fees are similar to copays in that they’re the amount you have to pay for service.
+They consist of a flat fee that you pay each time you need to get repairs done.

 Filing this claim is less risky than filing an insurance claim.
 Unlike home insurance, your monthly premium will not go up if you file a home warranty claim.
-That said, you’ll want to ensure that your household systems and appliances are covered.
-So, if you’re buying a home, it’s wise to get an inspection before purchasing your home systems and appliance warranty.
+That said, you may want to be sure that your policy covers your household systems and appliances.
+So, if you’re buying a home, it’s wise to check with your warranty provider before purchasing your home systems and appliance warranty.

 How much does it cost?

-When answering the question, “what is a home warranty?” you should also ask, “what coverage do I need?” since that will impact the cost of your plan.
-There are many different types of coverage, and each warranty company has their own set of plans with various limitations and specific terminology.
+There are many different types of coverage that will impact the cost of your plan.
+Plus, each warranty company has its own set of plans with various limitations and specific terminology.

-Home warranty plans tend to start small, covering standard systems such as water heaters and HVAC systems.
+Home warranty plans tyically start small, covering standard systems such as water heaters and HVAC systems.
 In general, the price increases as you expand your plan with additional appliances.
-Home warranty prices also fluctuate based on the age of the property and the property type, so townhomes, condos, and single family homes are priced differently.
+Home warranty prices also fluctuate based on the age of the property and the property type, so townhomes, condos, and single-family homes may have different price points.

 Home warranties have annual premiums along with trade fees (also known as service fees).
-Home warranty premiums range from $319-$894 per year, and trade fees range from $75-$125 depending on the company and the service.
-Remember that you must pay these fees to receive service, and you pay them every time a provider sends someone to your home, so they can add up.
+Home warranty premiums range from around $432-$720 per year, and trade fees may range from $45-$125 depending on the company and the service.
+Remember that you must pay these fees to receive a service, and you pay them every time a provider sends someone to your home, so they can add up.

-Speaking of adding up, it’s a good idea to do some number crunching before purchasing a home appliance warranty.
+Speaking of adding up, it’s a good idea to do some number-crunching before purchasing a home appliance warranty.
 Take stock of the appliances you have and their condition.
 Then, shop around for the warranty that works with your household’s needs and your budget.
-Keep in mind that replacing your forced A/C system could cost up to $4,000 while the annual warranty payments are a fraction of the price.
-Be sure that once you look at the numbers, your home warranty is worth the investment.
+Keep in mind that replacing your forced A/C system could cost up to $4,000—or more—while the annual warranty payments are a fraction of the price.
+Be sure to run the numbers to ensure your home warranty is worth the investment.

 What are the benefits of a home warranty?